-Embry-Riddle Aeronautical University — Worldwide (ERAU-WW) is resolute in supporting and successfully executing the University’s values.
-The Student Code of Conduct ensures that people behave and are treated in a manner which is ethical, respectful, responsible and professional.
-Additionally, it safeguards a culturally diverse, inclusive, and supportive environment for all.
+Embry-Riddle Aeronautical University - Worldwide is resolute in supporting and successfully executing the University’s values.
+The Student Code of Conduct ensures that all people behave and are treated in a manner that is ethical, respectful, responsible and professional.
+Additionally, it safeguards a culturally diverse, inclusive and supportive environment for all.

-The Dean of Students Office is dedicated to uphold the Student Code of Conduct and will hold applicants, enrolled or continuing students, responsible and accountable for an infraction of any of the following concepts, values or behaviors.
+The Dean of Students Office is dedicated to upholding the Student Code of Conduct and will hold applicants and enrolled or continuing students, responsible and accountable for an infraction of any of the following concepts, values or behaviors.

 - Applicants: May be denied admissions or have their application administratively canceled.

 - Enrolled or Continuing Students: Can be subject to disciplinary action processed through the Dean of Students Office.

 Note: Discontinued Students with an unresolved alleged violation will not be allowed to register for a future semester until the matter has been adjudicated through the disciplinary process.
 This defines those students who have a pending alleged violation and failed to enroll within one year of their last class and wish to reapply to the university.

 Sanctions imposed will depend on the severity of the violation(s) and/or the student’s previous disciplinary record.
 The following is a list of violations:

 - Abusive, Threatening or Bullying Behavior: Any conduct that threatens or endangers the health and/or safety of a member of the University community (including oneself) on or off University property; any place that the University conducts business or at a University-sponsored or -supervised activity.
 Behavior includes but is not limited to threats, intimidation, defiance, profanity, discrimination, harassment, coercion, bullying, cyberbullying, blackmail, sexual misconduct and/or stalking.